Finnhub-Stock-API/finnhub-php/docs/Api/DefaultApi.md

 Mutual Funds Profile

 Get mutual funds profile information.
-This endpoint covers US mutual funds only.
+This endpoint covers both US and global mutual funds.
+For international funds, you must query the data using ISIN.

 ### Example